 everyone has to lose their way once

 Welcome to Baton Pass, a shrine dedicated to the character Kyoko Honda from the manga Fruits Basket by Natsuki Takaya, created as part of Onigiri Box, a Fruits Basket marathon.
-The layout was optimized for Chrome; fonts may not be displayed at their best in other browsers, namely Firefox.

 Most people discard their childhood like an old hat.
 They forget it like a phone number that is no longer valid. […] Once they were children, then they became adults, but what are they now?
 Only someone who grows up but remains a child is a human.
 Erich Kästner (German author)